opensourceBIM/OpenIFD/README.md

-Building Model eXtension BMX server
+OpenIFD
 =========

-open source Building Model eXtension server.
 To extend IFC objects with extra properties.
 Experiment to evaluate bottum-up approach for IFD (BuildingSMART Data Dictionary/BSDD) concepts.
 Also looking at options to make this compatible with the "Specifiers' Properties information exchange" (SPie).

+Contributions are welcome!